federueda/ASW/README.md

 - Only final data structures:

 Variables are Immutable.
-In functional programming, variables are immutable i.e. it isn’t possible to modify a variable once it has been initialized.
-Though we can create a new variable, modifying existing variables is not allowed.
 The immutable nature of variables in a functional programming language benefits in the form of preserving the state throughout the execution of a program.
+See example in the [code](/master/src/dsl_rev2.py#L7).

 - Side effects free functions:OK